tysonjens/Notes/README.md

 #### Future Project List list
 * Referrals Utilization - changepoint analysis
   - can we detect when a doctor begins referring more or less?
-  - compare PCPs vs PCPs, specialists vs specialists
-  - Pros - different from bayes
-  - Cons - need to age sex adjust Referrals
 * Admissions forecasting
-  - somewhat boring, I'm sure I can do this, but not sure what we'll changes
+  - somewhat boring, I'm sure I can do this, but not sure what will change
-  - could "prove" efficacy of incumbent model
 * Medical Expense forecaster
   - Pros - high profile
   - Cons - Finance and actuaries already working on this